 Let’s share love this holiday season.
 Let’s not get so caught up with shopping, cooking, and wrapping that we forget what’s most important.

-Let’s remember that family whose spending their first Thanksgiving or Christmas without their loved one and TAKE TIME to write them a card.
-May we not forget that person who is forgoing the holiday feast this year because their spouse is in the hospital, and TAKE TIME to stop by for a visit.
-Let’s call up that friend who’s spending the holiday alone and TAKE TIME to invite them to our house for lunch.
+Let’s remember the family who is spending their first Thanksgiving or Christmas without their loved one and take time to write them a card.
+May we not forget that person who is forgoing the holiday feast this year because their spouse is in the hospital, and take time to stop by for a visit.
+Let’s call up that friend who’s spending the holiday alone and take time to invite them to our house for lunch.

-Because friends when we TAKE TIME, we show love.
+Because when we TAKE TIME, we show love.

 And without love, this Thanksgiving and Christmas season is indeed meaningless.

-1 Corinthians 13:13 “And now these three remain: faith, hope, and love.
+We’re reminded in 1 Corinthians 13:13, “And now these three remain: faith, hope, and love.
 But the greatest of these is love.”

 And friends, if you are hurting this holiday season, if you find this all unbearably hard, please hear this.
 While so many things in your life may have changed, while so many things may be uncertain, God’s love for you will never change and is always certain.
 And because of His great love, there is always hope.